Civil Liberties & Human Rights - London (Bar)

 Martin Westgate QC

-Handles a wide range of human rights matters, including those concerning the right to life, free speech, freedom from arbitrary detention and disability rights.
+Offers expertise in a wide range of human rights issues, including right to life, freedom from arbitrary detention and disability rights.
 He is also experienced in matters arising from protest rights and the conduct of the police.

 Geoffrey Robertson QC